open-telemetry/opentelemetry-operator/docs/api.md

 Periodic probe of container liveness.
 Container will be restarted if the probe fails.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

 <table>
     <thead>